 The whole shack shivered and Harry sat bolt upright, staring at the door.
 Someone was outside, knocking to come in.”

 Obviously, you will turn the page and start reading the next chapter to know who was outside knocking at the door.
-The obvious reason for such endings is to create interest in the readers so they will move onto the next chapter without the slightest hesitation.
+The obvious reason for such endings is to create interest in the readers, so they will move on to the next chapter without the slightest hesitation.

 Function of Cliffhanger

 By nature, man is a curious creature.
 Cliffhangers in any form of literature appeal to our curiosity.
 The main purpose of employing this device is to maintain suspense in the plot in order to ensure the interest and focus of the readers.
-It acts as a bait to lead the readers from one part of the text to another with more interest than before.
+It acts as bait to lead the readers from one part of the text to another with more interest than before.